Also Known As

 Chronic, painful conditions such as arthritis, chronic laminitis, non-healing wounds, invasive tumors, or other conditions that reduce the horse's mobility, desire for food, and ability to graze will lead to weight loss, as will chronic infections such as EIA, internal abscesses, chronic bacterial infections, and chronic obstructive pulmonary disease.

-Neoplastic diseases often cause reduced intake of feed as a result of pain from physical obstruction, maldigestion, or malabsorption.
-Large tumors make significant metabolic demands on a horse's system.
+Tumors and cancers often cause reduced intake of feed as a result of pain from physical obstruction, maldigestion, or malabsorption.
+Large tumors or cancers make significant metabolic demands on a horse's system.
 Lymphosarcoma is the most common internal cancer in horses and often affects the liver, spleen, and lungs, leading to loss of weight.

 Chronic diarrhea and parasitism of the large intestine, granulomatous enteritis, and ulcerative lesions lead to loss of body fluids, competition for nutrients in the gastrointestinal tract, inflammation, micronutrient deficiencies, and loss of appetite and weight in stricken horses, with serious consequences if not diagnosed and treated.